ansible/ansible/docs/docsite/rst/user_guide/playbooks_tests.rst

 `Test syntax <https://jinja.palletsprojects.com/en/latest/templates/#tests>`_ varies from `filter syntax <https://jinja.palletsprojects.com/en/latest/templates/#filters>`_ (``variable | filter``).
 Historically Ansible has registered tests as both jinja tests and jinja filters, allowing for them to be referenced using filter syntax.

-As of Ansible 2.5, using a jinja test as a filter will generate a warning.
+As of Ansible 2.5, using a jinja test as a filter will generate a deprecation warning.
+As of Ansible 2.9+ using jinja test syntax is required.

 The syntax for using a jinja test is as follows